mozmeao/trafficcop/documentation.md

 Traffic Cop places visitors into A/B/x cohorts, and either performs a redirect or executes a developer-specified JavaScript function.

-**Note that Traffic Cop supports percentages into the hundredths, but no smaller.**

 ## How it works

-After verifying the supplied configuration, Traffic Cop chooses a variation for the visitor in one of two ways:

-1. Checks the visitor's cookies to see if they were previously given a variation.
-If so, that same variation is used.
-2. If no previous variation exists, Traffic Cop generates a random number to choose a variation.
-If the supplied variations do not target 100% of visitors, the `novariation` value may be chosen.
-The chosen variation is written to a cookie for subsequent visits.
+After verifying the supplied configuration, Traffic Cop then generates a random number to choose a variation based on the supplied cohort percentages.
+If the supplied variations do not target 100% of visitors, the `no-variation` value may be chosen.

+Traffic Cop does not use cookies to record or store data of any kind.
+It also does not store, send or transmit any kind of experiment data for analysis.
+It simply performs the task of displaying different experiment variations upon page load.
+It is up to you to record experiment data using whatever your standard website analytics tools may be.

+**Note that because Traffic Cop does not use cookies, this does mean that repeat visits to the canonical URL might see a different variation to the one they saw previously during the course of an experiment running.**

 ## Type A: Callback